RetroDECK/ES-DE/HAIKU.md

 ### DOSBox-X (Standalone)

 Games can only be launched if ES-DE has been started from the command line, i.e. from a _Terminal_ window.
-And when existing a game the OS screen resolution is sometimes not reset back to its previous state meaning it has to be manually reset to the correct resolution using the operating system's _Screen_ utility.
+And when existing a game the OS screen resolution is sometimes not reset back to its previous state meaning it has to be manually set to the correct resolution using the operating system's _Screen_ utility.

 ### EasyRPG